‘The Walking Dead’ Spoilers: Melissa McBride On Carol’s New Decision And Guilt

 The Walking Dead has characters that go through a lot of changes.
 Out of everyone, Carol Peletier is one that has probably transformed the most.
 Lately, fans have been disappointed and frustrated with her character.
-However, last Sunday’s episode proved that Carol wasn’t really changed at all, she was just going through something temporary and seems to be back in full force.
-Recently, Melissa McBride talked about her character, why she made her decision as well as the guilt and acceptance that goes along with it.
+However, last Sunday’s episode proved that Carol wasn’t really changed at all, and that she was just going through something temporary and seems to be back in full force.
+Recently, Melissa McBride talked about her character, why she made her decision, as well as the guilt and acceptance that goes along with it.

 TWD spoilers are ahead.
 Do not continue reading unless you are caught up with the zombie apocalypse series on AMC.